» Arithmetic and Logical Operators

 (1 + 2) * 3.

 The different operators can be gathered into a few different groups with similar behavior, as described below.
 Each group of operators expects its given values to be of a particular type.
-Terraform will attempt to convert values to the required type automatically, or will produce an error message if this automatic conversion is not possible.
+Terraform will attempt to convert values to the required type automatically, or will produce an error message if automatic conversion is impossible.

 » Arithmetic Operators